backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Aurora.md

 > - In the event of a failover, Amazon Aurora will *promote the Read Replica that has the highest priority* (**the lowest numbered tier**).
 > - If two or more Aurora Replicas *share the same priority*, then Amazon RDS **promotes the replica that is largest in size**.
 > - If two or more Aurora Replicas share the same priority and size, then Amazon Aurora promotes an **arbitrary replica** in the same promotion tier.

+- Read Replicas can be scaled based on
+	- Average CPU utilisation
+	- Average connections

 ### Custom Endpoints
 - Define a *subset of Aurora read replicas* with custom end points.